WORLD WATCH LIST

 What Does Open Doors Do To Help?

-Open Doors works with local partners and churches in North Africa to provide leadership and discipleship training, livelihood support, legal aid, trauma counselling, Bibles, and pastoral care.
+In cooperation with local partners and churches, Open Doors supports believers in North Africa through leadership and discipleship training, trauma counselling, prayer, and livelihood assistance.

 Explore The List